Hans Herr on Wheels

 Of Trunks, Trails & Timbers tells the story of how a group of 25–30 refugees, fleeing their homes because of religious persecution, packed whatever belongings they thought they would need into trunks, traveled up a river on a raft and lived in a refugee camp for six weeks.
 Finally finding passage on a ship, they started across the Atlantic Ocean to begin a new life of freedom in an unknown country.

 Greeted by tall timbers and solitude, these early European settlers established the roots of Lancaster County today.
 Carefully felling tall timbers, they established new homes and, in some ways, started their lives over.

 This presentation is suitable for youth and adult Sunday school classes, senior centers and civic groups.
-Please call the office for more information, 717-464-4438.Save
+Please call the office at 717-464-4438 for more information.

 Presentation length: 45 minutes